cassidyjames/cassidyjames.github.io/starwars.md

 ### Season Seven **The Final Season**

 _The Clone Wars_ was brought back seven years after its initial run to conclude the series on Disney+.
-The first arc is fine and high production value, but non-essential.
+The first arc is high production value, but meh story-wise and completely non-essential.
 The rest is essential as it ties everything up and has implications for Ahsoka, Maul, Anakin, and more.
 Just watch it.
 The last four episodes operate more as a four-part film and are required viewing.

 🏅️ | Ep | Title                     | Details